quvide/hslnyt/README.md

-# HSL Nyt
+# Pysäkkilive

-HSL Nyt is a native Android application designed to give real-time information on bus stop departures near the user in the HSL region.
+Pysäkkilive is a native Android application designed to give real-time information on bus stop departures near the user in the HSL region.
 It is implemented using [Jetpack Compose](https://developer.android.com/jetpack/compose).